vwochnik/assemble-plugin-index/docs/options.md

 When an array is given, all properties specified in the array within the `data` object will be filtered.

 When a function is given, the function will be called with a `file` argument representing the currently processing `vinyl` file.
 The function must immediately return the filtered result as an `Object` containing filtered properties.

+## postprocess
+Type: `Function`
+Default: `undefined`

+A function allowing the manipulation of collected data.
+The function takes two arguments, the `collection` and a `callback` function.
+When the postprocessing is finished, the function is expected to call the `callback` function with a collection which can either be the original or a completely new one.
+In case an error occurs, the function is expected to call the `callback` with `null` as the first argument and the error as the second argument.